upmem/usecase_dpu_alignment/README.md

 # Needleman and Wunsch on DPU

 This repository implements two different alignment workload on UPMEM PiM.

 The first one named dpu_alignment compares sets of sequences with all sequences in the same set being compared with all the other in the same set.

 The second one named dpu_16s is an exemple of comparing a database of 16S RNA, all against all comparison.
+This can be use for more than just 16S RNA sequences.

 ## Libraries needed